 Analyzing lost customer opportunities is painful, yet instructive.

 - Think about the customers you were most disappointed to lose this year.

 - For each one, why did they choose to stop buying from your business?

 - How will your business avoid more losses like these in the years ahead?

-Is your business on a stronger footing than it was on January 1, a year ago?
+Is your business on a stronger footing than it was this time last year?

 Many businesses underutilize a tremendous asset – their employees.

 - How often did you let staffers know how the business is performing?

 - How often did you consciously get their input, ideas and feedback?

 - How often have you updated them on the status of their ideas and input?